 An SCO named UD_JMETHOD, which is the child of UD_JCLASS

 Another SCO named UD_JMETHOD_LINE, which is the child of UD_JMETHOD

-You can access the UDOs from the Project Explorer under the User Defined Modules icon.
+You can access the UDOs from the Projects Navigator under the User Defined Modules icon.
 To create a new instance of the UDO, right-click the UDO and select New.
-You can create new modules and SCOs as well as edit these modules and SCOs.
+You can create new modules and FCOs as well as edit these modules and FCOs.

-Note:For the newly created UDO to be visible in the Project Explorer, you must shut down Oracle Warehouse Builder completely, and then start it up again, saving any changes if prompted.
+Note:If you cannot see the newly created UDOs in the Projects Navigator, shut down Warehouse Builder completely, and then start it up again, saving any changes if prompted.